Ericsson/codechecker/docs/analyzer/user_guide.md

 OUR RECOMMENDATION: we recommend you to use 'context-free-v2' hash because the hash will not be changed so easily for example on code indentation or when a checker is renamed.

+If you wish to reuse the logfile resulting from executing the build, see 'CodeChecker log'.
+To keep analysis results for later, see and use 'CodeChecker analyze'.
+To print human-readable output from previously saved analysis results, see 'CodeChecker parse'.
+'CodeChecker check' exposes a wrapper calling these three commands in succession.
+Please make sure your build command actually builds the files -- it is advised to execute builds on empty trees, aka. after a 'make clean', as CodeChecker only analyzes files that had been used by the build system.
 ```

 # Available CodeChecker analyzer subcommands <a name="available-analyzer-commands"></a>